 Don’t fall into the time-wasting trap.
 For instance, running back to the store every other day is a time-waster.
 Another time-waster: thinking of something to make for dinner.
 Also, fiddling through coupons at the store when you do not prepare your coupon plan will cause stress and waste more time.
 “Work smarter, not harder,” my friends.
 In order to avoid these time-wasting mishaps, Therefore, I suggest meal planning and organizing your coupons.

 Organize with Meal Prep

 Personally, I like to do my meal planning at the beginning of the month.
-(Here is one of my most popular post with a meal plan example.)
-My calendar is essential because I use it to plan meals and mark dates I may have a party to attend or cook-free night, like a Holiday at a family member’s house.
+(Here is one of my most popular posts with a meal plan example.)
+My calendar is essential because I use it to plan meals and mark dates I may have a party to attend or a cook-free night, like a Holiday at a family member’s house.
 Then I include those days on my meal plan so I do not buy extra food that may go to waste.

 Also, I recommend keeping your coupons organized, which will be discussed further in the post.
 Target’s dollar bin is a great place to shop for a couponing organizer.
 A great way to organize coupons is by areas of the store, i.e. Produce, meat, cereals, etc. When I pick up an item, I place my coupon in the front of my organizer so I am ready when it is time to check-out.

 No doubt, it helps to set aside time to find coupons and organize coupons so you are ready for your shopping trip.
 Here is an example of time-budgeting to stay organized: